seumasjeltzz/Beresford/README.md

 ## Progress

-- Text has been transcribed (in unicode).
+* Text has been transcribed, checked and validated with [normalisation tools](https://github.com/jtauber/greek-normalisation)
-- Current tasks: proof-read (ensure first letters of sentences and direct speech capitalised), add part/chapter/section numbers, type up headwords from Vocabulary (pp. 95-134) in the file Beresford.glossary.
-- Next task: lematise text.
+* Now lemmatising.

 ## License